 This is a difficult comparison, since the M1 is just one chip, while Intel has an entire range of processors for various machines from low-powered laptops to monstrously powerful gaming rigs.

 For this reason, it would be unfair to compare the M1 chip to the likes of the Intel Core i9-11900K, but it makes complete sense to compare to Intel’s 11th generation (Tiger Lake) laptop processors.
 Below, you can see how the M1 chip outperformed both the Intel Core i7-1165G7 and Ryzen 7 4800U laptop processors in the multi-core Geekbench 5 benchmark test.

 It’s important to remember this is just one benchmark test and so isn’t necessarily a good representative of the overall performance, but it’s still a useful snapshot to see how powerful Apple M1 is compared to the competition.

 Of course, the M1 is currently only in productivity-focused Macs, so AMD and Intel still provide better options for high-end machines for content creation and gaming.
 But in terms of the ultrabook market, there’s no doubt that M1 Macs are the most powerful machines available right now.

 If you’re thinking of buying a Mac, I recommend you opt for one with an M1 processor if possible, as the performance, battery life and future software support will all be far better than Intel alternatives.

 However, there is one issue.
-The Apple M2 processor is rumoured to be heading to the MacBook Air next year, while the MacBook Pro is set to be upgraded with the M1X chip in the next couple of months.
+The Apple M2 processor is rumoured to be heading to the MacBook Air next year.
 If you can wait that long, you’ll likely be getting a more powerful performance for your money.